5 AI Prompts Your Marketing Team Should Be Using Today

 Focus on practical insights that improve alignment between marketing and sales.

-A pipeline analysis by channel and stage, identification of bottlenecks and concrete optimisation recommendations to improve lead quality and closing velocity.
+A pipeline analysis by channel and stage, bottleneck identification and concrete optimisation recommendations to improve lead quality and closing velocity.

 The problem

-SEO topic research involves reviewing multiple sources, identifying search intents, organising clusters and prioritising.
-It is a process that can consume days of work when done manually.
-AI can structure a complete topic cluster — with priorities — in a matter of minutes.
+SEO topic research means reviewing multiple sources, identifying search intents, organising clusters and prioritising, days of manual work.
+AI can structure a complete topic cluster, with priorities, in minutes.

 Step-by-step workflow

-1. Choose a central topic related to your business or a service line.
+• Choose a central topic tied to your business or a service line.

-2. Gather context about your audience, competition and current positioning.
+• Gather context on audience, competition and current positioning.

 The prompt